Shipping 2050 -

 How does the project work?

-Engineers from the maritime sector will work with 13 to 18 year olds on-board the MV Balmoral, an inshore passenger vessel moored in Bristol's Floating Harbour.
-We use specially designed construction materials and a team of engineers, maritime architects, shipwrights, technologists as well as the maritime heritage sector and people who run ports.
-Young people will work in small teams with an engineer.
-First, they will explore the ship to ‘reverse-engineer’ a model of the ship they are on to understand principles of maritime architecture.
-They will then rotate through a series of mini workshops/demonstrations by spokespeople and experts from industry that outline the issues and some innovative solutions for shipping in the future.
-Young people will go on to redesign and annotate their initial model vessel so that it is 'fit for the future'.
-Models, ideas and concepts can be completed in a day and displayed on the ship or in school.
-They can also taken back to school to complete with options to engage the industry volunteers in the classroom activity.
+Engineers from the maritime sector will work with 13 to 18 year olds on-board the MV Balmoral, an inshore passenger vessel moored in Bristol's Harbour.
+Students work with a team of engineers, maritime architects, shipwrights, technologists and people who run ports.
+Young people will work in small teams with an engineer mentor.
+First, they will explore our ship and attend presentations on the future of shipping and inland waterways.
+They then go on to build an annotated model of a concept ship for the future.
+Models, ideas and concepts can be completed in a day and displayed on the ship during the Bristol Harbour Festival when over 4000 people visit the ship.

 To get involved - We are looking for more Businesses and universities to help develop the activity.
 Please contact us to discuss

-• Engineers to mentor a small team for a day
+• Engineers to mentor a team of 4 students

 • Spokespeople and experts to run displays, demonstrations or discussions about the issues and innovations.
 These could be about any aspect of this sector - from ship-design to hi-tech digital functions that manage trade finances